AMASWeb3/NFT_EXT-Standard_ERC20-like/README.md

-OKE Proposal /RFP)- Tokenized Reality Assets (RWA) Project* OKE is a secondary online platform aiming to ensure trust and transparency in the trading of traditional crafts and artistic processes.
+OKE Proposal /RFP)- Tokenized Reality Assets (RWA) Project* OKE is a secondary online platform aiming to ensure trust and transparency in the trading of traditional crafts and artistic processes for proof of donation.

 Pitch deck: